Kaninoo23/Capstone-Project/README.md

 mongodb.
 I used mongodb compass to havea UI and then i used default port mongodb://localhost:27017.
 This can be download at https://www.mongodb.com/products/tools/compass.

+To start node server use command node server.js

 npm install bcrypt

 npm install body-parser